jrl-umi3218/mc_naoqi_dcm/README.md

 /home/nao/naoqi/lib/naoqi/libfastgetsetdcm.so
 ```

+You will also need to diable the ALMotion module to prevent it from conflicting with the controls from this module.

-You can use it directly by restarting naoqi on the robot.
+You can now use it directly by restarting naoqi on the robot.
-Make sure NAO is stable before doing so, as it will servo off.
+Make sure the robot stable before doing so, as it will servo off.

 ```
 nao stop